 Nancy learned she would need a quadruple bypass surgery—a major open-heart surgery in which surgeons redirect blood around a section of blocked or partially blocked arteries in the heart.
 Despite this shocking news, Nancy says she felt grateful and calm knowing that she was exactly where she should be: in a world-class cardiac care facility with equally world-class surgeons, nurses, technicians, and other care team members.

 “We are so fortunate to have access to this quality of cardiac care, and I am eternally grateful, not only to the medical team who cared for me, but also to all those who have donated to the Uplands Golf Club Annual Heart Tournament over the years to help ensure that this team has the equipment they need to do their best work,” says Nancy.

 During her hospital stay, Nancy says she shared with one of her surgeons three goals she had for after her surgery.
 First, she wanted to be in Vancouver to hold her first grandson in her arms when he arrived in late March.
 Second, she wanted to be able to play 18 holes of golf by her birthday at the end of April.
 Her third and final goal is to play in the 2022 Uplands Golf Club Annual Heart Tournament so that she can express her gratitude in-person.

-“I am pleased to report that the first two goals have been achieved, and goal number three is just around the corner,” says Nancy.
+“I am pleased to report that all three goals have been achieved!” says Nancy.
 “Thank you to all supporters of the tournament, and through it, the Heart Health program, for saving my life.
 You never know who you may be helping when you pay it forward.”

 —Nancy, grateful patient, golfer, and proud grandma to Hugo